-This work focuses on the efficient 2D-3D to human pose estimation, which is the most 2D to 3D human pose generated in the network.
-Therefore, the Poseformer [21] was investigated, which makes the feature map into the token.
-On a higher level feature, it makes the detected result for 2D human pose estimation.
-However, the localized network used the information to tackle the data regression problem when applying attention mechanisms that have spatial and channel information.
-According to recent developments, deep convolution neural networks have achieved outstanding performance.
-Before raising the resolution, most existing techniques route the input through a network and, after that apply the 3D human pose estimation on the 2D result, which is shown in Fig.1.
-The 3D network takes the series of 2D keypoint as the input and is typically made up of high-to-low resolution sub-networks connected in series.
+For 2D pose Estimator, deep convolution neural networks have achieved outstanding performance.
+Before raising the resolution, most existing techniques route the input through a network and, after that apply the 3D HPE on the 2D result, which is shown in Fig.1.
+The 3D network takes the series of 2D points as the input and is typically made up of high-to-low resolution sub-networks connected in series.
 Hourglass [11], for example, uses a symmetric low-to-high technique to recover high resolution.
 Simple Baseline [27] uses a few transposed convolution layers to build high-resolution representations.
+Hence, the accuracy of the 2D key point and lifting is to 3D model still a big problem.

 Recent advancements in 3D human posture encoding have been achieved through deep neural networks [17], [22].
 However, these networks face numerous obstacles.
 Firstly, how can the accuracy of different network types, such as real-time networks or correctness-measuring networks, be improved?
-Second, it is common to need to check the speed of a network while updating or modifying it.
-Finally, the current network must increase accuracy while remaining as fast as possible.
-The study investigates a unique network and evaluates the speed and accuracy of a combination involving transformers and spatial-temporal attention.
-Additionally, this experiment diverges from PoseFormer [21] by not incorporating the attention mechanism.
+Secondly, it is common to check the accuracy of a network while utilizing different 2D pose results.
+Finally, the current network must increase accuracy while maintaining the speed or make it as fast as possible.
+The proposed study investigates a unique network and evaluates it with speed and accuracy.
+Hence, this experiment diverges from PoseFormer [21] by applying the new attention mechanism which calls spatialtemporal attention.